bryanlammon/supra/readme.md

 #### Citations

 Citations must be (1) inside inline footnotes and (2) in the form of an id that begins with `@` and is surrounded by brackets.
+The id is from your CSL JSON library.
 Note, a document written with reference footnotes can be converted to inline footnotes using the [`inliner`](https://github.com/ltrgoddard/inliner) python script.

 ```Markdown